scummvm/scummvm/doc/docportal/index.rst

 If you enjoy ScummVM, feel free to donate using the PayPal button on the `ScummVM homepage <https://www.scummvm.org>`__.
 This will help us buy the utilities to develop ScummVM faster and more efficiently.

 If you cannot donate but you have coding or writing skills, you can help us by contributing!

-To help us with our documentation, see the :doc:`contribute/tech_writers`.

-To help us with our code, check out `Developer Central <https://wiki.scummvm.org/index.php?title=Developer_Central>`_ on the ScummVM wiki.
+Check out `Developer Central <https://wiki.scummvm.org/index.php?title=Developer_Central>`_ on the ScummVM wiki.